sijk/qt5-sqlcipher/README.md

 If you also want to link to static versions of Qt and/or SQLCipher, it's up to you to make sure CMake finds static versions of those libraries.

+## Tests

+Some basic tests are included - run ``make test``.
+Note that while pretty much any C++ compiler can build the actual plugin, the tests require support for C++14.
+If you have an old compiler you can pass ``-DBUILD_TESTING=OFF`` to CMake to skip building the tests.

 -----

 ## Old version